 Tom Keeline’s research and teaching interests extend to all aspects of the ancient world and its reception, with a particular focus on Latin literature and the history of education and scholarship.

-In the past, Keeline has published articles and reviews in the fields of Latin literature, lexicography, metrics, the history of classical scholarship and the classical tradition, textual criticism, commentary-writing, and digital approaches to Classics, and he expects to continue working in all of these areas.
+In the past, Tom has published articles and reviews in the fields of Latin literature, lexicography, metrics, the history of classical scholarship and the classical tradition, textual criticism, commentary-writing, digital approaches to Classics, and language pedagogy, and he expects to continue working in all of these areas.

-His first book, The Reception of Cicero in the Early Roman Empire: The Rhetorical Schoolroom and the Creation of a Cultural Legend, has just been published by Cambridge University Press.
+His first book, The Reception of Cicero in the Early Roman Empire: The Rhetorical Schoolroom and the Creation of a Cultural Legend, was published in 2018 by Cambridge University Press.
 In it he shows that Cicero’s early reception is very much conditioned, indeed constructed, by ancient scholarship and the schoolroom, where young Romans first encountered Cicero as they read his speeches and wrote Ciceronian declamations.

 He is now preparing a commentary on Cicero’s Pro Milone for the Cambridge Greek and Latin Classics series (“Green and Yellows”); this should be available for purchase at a bookstore near you in 2021.
 He is now working on a digital critical edition of Ovid’s Ibis.
 He also keeps getting distracted by smaller projects, some of which end up growing into big projects.
 Right now those include a statistical analysis of the placement of esse in Latin sentences, an exploration of the extent to which the Philippics really were responsible for Cicero’s death, and a discussion of a fascinating cycle of poems on Cicero in the Anthologia Latina.
 Future plans include articles on the underappreciated but virtuosic Terentianus Maurus and on verse composition in nineteenth-century exams at Cambridge and Oxford.

 Once upon a time Tom had hobbies, but now he has children, Tommy (born 2014), James (2016), Claire (2017), and Lucy (2020).
 He still enjoys lifting weights, running, and reading novels.
 He finds that this last activity, if you argue the case with yourself with sufficient subtlety, can be construed as productive work too.
 In the Age of Quarantine he has also rediscovered a childhood passion, chess, which he’s spent more time on recently than he might care to admit.